Photodetachment energy of negative hydrogen ions: Many-body Bethe logarithm

 In this expression appears the Bethe logarithm $\ln(k_{0}/\mathrm{Ry})={\cal N}/{\cal D}$, where the numerator ${\cal N}$ and denominator ${\cal D}$ parts are given by

 respectively.
-While the evaluation of the denominator can be easily evaluated, since it reduces to a sum over expectation values of Dirac delta functions \cite{Korobov2004PhysRevA.70.012505}
+While the denominator can be easily evaluated, since it reduces to a sum over expectation values of Dirac delta functions \cite{Korobov2004PhysRevA.70.012505}

-the evaluation numerator ${\cal N}$ is more challenging.
+the evaluation of the numerator ${\cal N}$ is more challenging.
 As it was noted by Schwartz \cite{Schwartz1961}, as well as Drake and Goldman \cite{DrakeGoldman2000}, the direct evaluation of ${\cal N}$ in Eq. (\ref{eq:N_sum}) is problematic due to the poor representation of high-energy solutions in the finite basis approximation.
-The solution, is to re-write it as \cite[Eq.
+The solution is to rewrite it as \cite[Eq.
 (7)]{Schwartz1961}\cite[Eqs.
 (3,4)]{DrakeGoldman2000}